sarang4/python-web-crawler/README.md

 4.BeautifulSoup

-After checking whther all packes are available, execute below command into your python environment: python web_crawler.py <option argument one: number of links to be crawled> <option argument two: crawling URL default is http://python.org/>
+After checking whther all packes are available, execute below command into your python environment: python web_crawler.py [optional argument one: number of links to be crawled] [optional argument two: crawling URL default is http://python.org/]

 You can stop this program by pressing Ctl + c.